ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 }
 ```

-Visit v.ggicci.me to see the result.
+Visit https://v.ggicci.me/sample to see the result.
 Also try it with your mobile devices :)

 ## Architecture